Main menu:

 So you’ve discovered an error or determined that you are entitled to a previously unclaimed credit or deduction after your tax return has been filed.
 Should you amend your tax return?

 The IRS usually corrects math errors or requests missing forms – such as W-2s or schedules – when processing an original return.
 In these instances, the IRS recommends not to amend your return.
-However, you should file an amended return if any of the following were reported incorrectly:
+However, you

 Your filing status